 What do you believe in?
 The values and ethics that are dominant in your business will affect many aspects of everyday life in your workplace.
 Here are examples of the values that companies often prioritize:

 - Respect and fairness

 - Employee engagement and opportunities for advancement

 - Work-life balance

 Ethics might come into play when you’re deciding which values are the most important to your company.
 For example, every business wants to see tangible results in the monthly balance sheets.
-However, you need to consider how far you’re willing to go to see those results.
-If you cut corners with your products or services to save money or you resort to underhanded techniques to beat out a competitor, your company’s integrity is likely to suffer.
+You need to consider how far you’re willing to go to see those results, however; if you cut corners with your products or services to save money, or you resort to underhanded techniques to beat out a competitor, your company’s integrity is likely to suffer.

-Every policy you write for your company should relate back to the values you’ve set out.
+Every policy you write for your company should relate back to the values you’ve set.
 Think of values and ethics as your destination, and your policies as different routes that will get you where you want to go.